anqitong/LangageDessinVectoriel/README.md

 - `p.stroke(int width, Color strokeColor);`
 - `p.fill(Color fillColor);`

-These setting would be used as long as you do not change them.
-So in the example, both the circle and the ellipse are filled with red color that defined that line 9: `p.fill(Color.red);`.
+These settings would be used as long as you do not change them.
+So in the example, both the circle and the ellipse are filled with red color that defined the line 9: `p.fill(Color.red);`.

 ### Shapes & text:
 Here is all methods in `p` that you can draw: